-An exposure to asbestos, a naturally occurring mineral, can cause a variety of serious respiratory health problems, including mesothelioma cancer.
+Exposure to asbestos, a naturally occurring mineral, can cause a variety of serious respiratory health problems, including mesothelioma cancer.

 The Nassau Coliseum was built in 1972, at the height of America’s infatuation with asbestos, which was used in thousands of products, including all kinds of commercial and residential construction.

 The Islanders finished their season last week at the coliseum.
-They did not qualify for the playoffs, and won’t play again until early next fall.
+They did not qualify for the playoffs and won’t play again until early next fall.
 If the asbestos abatement process goes beyond the summer, or if the asbestos problem is deemed too severe, the Islanders likely will move into nearby Brooklyn, in the soon-to-be-finished Barclays Center.

 The Barclays Center already is scheduled to become the new home of the New Jersey Nets of the National Basketball Association.
 Although it is configured to seat more than 18,000 for basketball, it would hold considerably fewer people for hockey because of the way it was built.
 The Islanders already were scheduled to play one exhibition there.

-Nassau County officials, who are part of the lawsuit, have told the Brooklyn Paper that only small amounts of asbestos were found in their inspection, and all were in areas that are off-limits to the general public.
+Nassau County officials, who are part of the lawsuit, have told The Brooklyn Paper that only small amounts of asbestos were found in their inspection and all were in areas that are off-limits to the general public.

-County investigators also said that the building was safe, although lab tests, according to the Brooklyn Paper, showed asbestos exposure in hallways, catwalks, and several seating sections.
+County investigators also said that the building was safe, although lab tests, according to The Brooklyn Paper, showed asbestos exposure in hallways, catwalks and several seating sections.